maothinks/weelo-microfronted-users/README.md

 # Weelo Microfrontend Users

-This microfrontend shows the profile page with user the data
+This microfrontend shows the profile page with the user's data

 ## Installation